Nanolx/NanoDroid/README.md

 brings it's own root solution (MagiskSU, which apparently is a fork of PHH SuperUser) and an companion application.

-If Magisk is choosen to be installed, any previously installed root solution will be removed.
+Upon Magisk installation, any previously installed root solution will be removed.
+This is not a Magisk requirement, as Magisk also works with SuperSU, but it's a NanoMod requirement, as I do not support SuperSU, now, where we have a fully OpenSource root solution.

 NanoMod will also re-flash the boot image backup if you had system less SuperUser installed, that is to ensure MagiskSU is properly installed and working.

-The following Magisk/Modules can be choosen to be installed:

-* Magisk
-  - with builtin SuperUser
-  - with Magisk Manager companion application
-* Nano-Init (init scripts)
-  - fstrim (optimize filesystems)
-  - logscleaner (clean old logfiles)
-  - sqlite (optimize sqlite databases)
-  - selinux (apply changes to selinux files for Samsung devices)
-* Nano-Miitomo (prevents Miitomo crashes on Custom ROMs)
-  - Miitomo does not crash because of rooted devices, but it does crash if 'ro.debuggable' is '1'.
-This Magisk module uses `resetprop` to set it to '0'.

 SafetyNet
 =========